-For students seeking course-specific support, the Academic Success team of the Dean of Students Office can connect them to academic coaches, academic resources (QCL and CWPD), departmental tutoring services, and free peer tutoring for general education courses at CMC.
-Peer Tutoring offered through DOS is a peer-based one-on-one or small group service that begins the fourth week of the semester and ends on the last day of classes.
-Tutoring for the Spring 2020 Semester will begin the week of February 10 and end May 6.
+For students seeking course-specific support, the Academic Success team of the Dean of Students Office can connect them to academic coaches, academic resources (QCL and CWPD), departmental tutoring services, and free peer tutoring for general education and gateway courses at CMC.
+Peer Tutoring offered through DOS is a peer-based one-on-one or small group service.
+Appointments for the Spring '24 Semester will begin the week of February 5th and end on May 1st.

 Requests should be submitted as soon as possible to allow time to identify the available resource or tutor.
+It is required that the student meet for the professor of the course for which they are seeking assistance.
 Currently enrolled CMC students may request a tutor for any course they are taking, however, it is not guaranteed that every student will be matched with a tutor.
+If a tutor already exists for the subject somewhere else on campus, you will NOT be matched with an extra tutor.
+It is expected that you use the resource that is already provided.

 A member from Academic Success will email students to inform them of their request status within 48 hours after submission.
 After an interview and training, the tutor will be matched.
 Once matched, it is the student’s responsibility to contact the tutor to set up an initial meeting.